CssFly/ScreenCaliber/README.md

 # Caliber
 http://www.cssfly.net/caliber

-CALIBER is a tool for Frontend-Development.
+CALIBER is a small tool for Frontend-Development.
 It helps when developing HTML/CSS from a screenshot-reference and/or provides a flexible SVG grid for better orientation.

 Demo: http://www.cssfly.net/caliber/demo/